MIR24/mir24-deploy/README.md

 ________

 You can use custom commands instead of default "deploy:writable" to setup correct dir permissions.
-To do that simply add "admin_commands" section to host (example for `prod-frontend` host can be found at hosts.yml);
+To do that simply add "deploy_permissions" section to host (example for `prod-frontend` host can be found at hosts.yml);

 ## TODO
 Deployer default procedure clones repo each time into the new `release/*` folder.